blinkupsdk/docs/README.md

 ### Blocking and unblocking users

+In the event a user wishes to block another user from seeing them in any capacity, the following blocking functions will allow them to do so.
+They also have the ability to unblock a blocked user.

 Swift:

 ```Swift
 bLinkup.blockUser(_ user: User, completion: @escaping (Result<Block, Error>) -> Void)
 bLinkup.deleteBlock(_ block: Block, completion: @escaping (Result<Void, Error>) -> Void)
 ```

 Kotlin:

 ```Kotlin
 Blinkup.blockUser(user: User)
 Blinkup.unblockUser(block: Block)
 ```

 Java:

 ```Java
 BlinkupWrapper.blockUser(user: User, resultListener: new ResultListener<Block>() {
         @override